omriLugasi/Redel/README.md

 Redel.use(axios, { cancel: true })
 let canceledReqeuests = 0

-// we can check if the catch function invoked by the Redel cancelltion
-// By basic check e.isCanceled

 // We can check if the catch function triggered by the Redel cancel plugin
 // with the following condition `!!e.isCanceled`
 const catchFn = e => {